pola88/express-routes-controllers/README.md

 require('express-routes-controllers');
 ```

-And you have to add the dir where you have your controllers:
+And add the dir where you have your controllers:

 ```
 app.set('controllers', __dirname + '/controllers');